JasonTeixeira/JasonTeixeira/README.md

 ## About

 I build systems that don't break at 2 AM.
-Spent the last 8+ years writing production code—test automation frameworks, backend services, CI/CD pipelines.
+Spent the last 8+ years shipping code people actually use—test automation frameworks, backend services, CI/CD pipelines.
 My approach: automate everything, document like your future self will curse your past self, and always assume the network is lying.

 Started as a sysadmin tired of manual deployments.
 Learned Python to automate myself out of repetitive work.
 Fell into test automation when I realized flaky tests cost more than building frameworks properly.
 Now I build frameworks that teams actually want to use.